Stricter regulations needed for the transport of Plastic Pellets

 How do we solve this?

 The KVNR and the international representatives of shipowners fully support the Netherlands in this.
-Since this regulation process will take time, the IMO climate committee has made a recommendation (MEPC.1/Circ.909) to transport containers with plastic pellets as much as possible below deck (sheltered) to reduce the risk of a container being lost overboard.
+Since this regulation process will take time, the IMO climate committee (MEPC) The MEPC (Marine Environment Protection Committee) is a committee of the International Maritime Organization (IMO) focused on protecting the marine environment.
+It discusses and develops guidelines and regulations to reduce pollution from shipping activities. has made a recommendation (MEPC.1/Circ.909) to transport containers with plastic pellets as much as possible below deck (sheltered) to reduce the risk of a container being lost overboard.

 In general the KVNR agrees that for the transport of plastic pellets at sea stricter regulations should be enacted.
 These regulations should be global and come from the IMO.
 The IMO recommendation (MEPC.1/Circ.909) is therefore a good and important first step.